-My child’s class took a field trip to Fort Foster this week to experience the living museum firsthand and I was happy to tag along as one of the chaperones for the class.
+My child’s class took a field trip to Fort Foster to experience the living museum firsthand, and I was excited to tag along as one of the chaperones.

 In the picture above, you can see an animal roasting over a fire.